Healthy Equity and Actions by Randolph Teens (HEART)

 - Provide young people with a more comprehensive understanding of health and wellness.

-Supported by the Backbone Committee of the Community Wellness Project, students will also received on-the-job training to develop skills that they will carry on beyond the program.
+Supported by the Community Wellness Project, students are also receiving on-the-job training to develop skills that they will carry on beyond the program.
 In addition to learning more about what equity and justice means in the context of the Community Wellness Plan, they also will also about how to achieve equitable and just health outcomes for the Town.

 Learn about HEART